Slab City, California: Government

-Dirt roads are graded by Imperial County, and it's regularly patrolled by the Imperial County Sheriff's Office, as well as by Border Patrol agents searching for undocumented immigrants; Slab City is about 50 miles from Mexico.
+Dirt roads are graded by Imperial County and are regularly patrolled by the Imperial County Sheriff's Office, as well as by Border Patrol agents searching for undocumented immigrants; Slab City is about 50 miles from Mexico.
 Fire service for Slab City is provided by the Niland Fire Department.
 School buses come from nearby communities to pick up the few children there.

 Community

 Slab City is divided into a handful of neighborhoods with different characteristics.
 As of 2020, the community is largely divided into two: East Jesus and Slab City.
 Thousands of campers and RV owners, many retired, use the site during the winter months.
 The "snowbirds" stay only for the winter before migrating north in spring, to cooler climates.
 Despite the high temperatures, there are about 150 permanent residents of Slab City.
 Some of these "Slabbers" or "Year-Rounders" derive their living from government programs and have been driven to Slab City by poverty or job loss.
 Others have voluntarily moved, to learn how to live off the grid, or otherwise be isolated.
 "Builder Bill" Ammon described "a kind of segregation" between the older residents, who would exchange goods and services, and young residents, who are sometimes "ill-equipped" for self-sufficiency, or turn to petty theft and drug use.

 As of a January 2020 report, Slab City is composed of "more than a dozen individual neighborhoods ... small camps of people with their own particular rules and culture."
-Amenities include The Range, a makeshift library, RV rental units, an internet cafe, and establishments which sell food; though most shopping is done at the town of Niland.
+Amenities include The Range, a makeshift library, RV rental units, an internet cafe, and establishments that sell food, though most shopping is done at the town of Niland.
 One resident is reported to have run a weekly self-help group for women in the community.
 Residents talked about using CB radio as a bulletin board and adopting radio handles when they spoke to the Chicago Tribune in 1990.
-In 2005, a resident told Los Angeles Times correspondent for On The Streets documentary how he can just live however he wants.
+In 2005, a resident told a Los Angeles Times correspondent for the On The Streets documentary how he can just live however he wants.

-During the COVID-19 pandemic, residents have been heavily impacted by the loss of tourist income, which also provided food and water.
-Social distancing is also a difficulty, as many residents work closely to trade and maintain services.
-The pandemic is complicated by the elderly population, no health infrastructure within Slab City (the nearest hospital is 40 minutes away, in Brawley), a lack of insurance, a lack of running water and sanitation, and anti-governmental or conspiratorial beliefs.
+During the COVID-19 pandemic, residents were heavily impacted by the loss of tourist income, which also provided food and water.
+Social distancing was also a difficulty, as many residents work closely to trade and maintain services.
+The pandemic was complicated by the elderly population, no health infrastructure within Slab City (the nearest hospital is 40 minutes away, in Brawley), a lack of insurance, a lack of running water and sanitation, and anti-governmental or conspiratorial beliefs.
 Residents raised concerns over a past failure to contain an outbreak of canine parvo.
 As of April 2020, Imperial County had not provided any specific assistance for vulnerable communities.